Now that you’ve made a big decision and are getting solar power installed, you must be thinking, “I have solar panels; now what?”

 To monitor how much power (kWh) your solar panels have generated, please read the inverter display.

-- E-Today – amount of kWh produced that day
+- E-Today – the amount of kWh produced that day

-- E-Total – amount of kWh produced since the inverter has been turned on
+- E-Total – the amount of kWh produced since the inverter has been turned on

 - Average daily production of a solar PV system